Axway/streams-open-docs/content/en/docs/streams/install/_index.md

 By default, Streams Helm will set up TLS communication between MariaDB and Streams microservices, so you have to provide a CA certificate, a server certificate and a server key.
 The main requirement is that the server certificate's Common Name must be set up with *streams-database*.

-You can follow the officiel documentation provided by Mariadb [Certificate Creation with OpenSSL](https://mariadb.com/kb/en/certificate-creation-with-openssl/) to generate self-signed certificate. *Don't forget the set the right Common Name.*
+You can follow the official documentation provided by Mariadb [Certificate Creation with OpenSSL](https://mariadb.com/kb/en/certificate-creation-with-openssl/) to generate self-signed certificate. *Don't forget to set the right Common Name.*

 ### Transparent Data Encryption

-Mariadb data-at-rest encryption is also enabled by default, so you must provide a keyfile .
+Mariadb data-at-rest encryption is also enabled by default, so you must provide a keyfile.
-The keyfile must contain a 32-bit integer identifier following by the hex-encoded encryption key separated by semicolon such as : <encryption_key_id>;<hex-encoded_encryption_key>.
+The keyfile must contain a 32-bit integer identifier followed by the hex-encoded encryption key separated by semicolon such as: <encryption_key_id>;<hex-encoded_encryption_key>.

 To generate the keyfile, simply do: